metricationmatters/research/proposals/AreaAndVolume.md

 =============

 1. Adoption might take (a long) time to get the world to use the new names and symbols (like other SI name changes, unit additions, etc. for example "Cycles per second -> Hertz" and "Centigrade -> Celsius").
 2. Some people have provided feedback that using a name would "hide" what is going on.
-The base unit is length, and area and volume are just the square and cube of length.
+The base unit is length, and area and volume are derived units and are just the square and cube of length.

   My response is, well, yes and no.  I would say that area and volume are conceptually "different enough" and "special enough" to consider them a different but (obviously) related concept or base unit.
 The concepts are linear length, area (length squared), and volume (length cubed).
 We already have a name for the volume sub-unit (liter) but that confuses people and they constantly think that the liter is the base unit of volume.
 I think that is because it is a name, which is easier to use than the base unit.
 The "quad" could be the easy-to-use base unit name for area, the liter *could* (not must) be deprecated, and the "vol" could be the easy-to-use base unit name for volume.
 2. Other disadvantages?

 Conclusion